Amaha / / / Signs & Symptoms of Trauma in Men & Women | Awareness Guide

 PTSD (Post-Traumatic Stress Disorder)

-PTSD begins after a person experiences or witnesses a disturbing event or horror, and from that point, a set of symptoms makes ordinary life hard.
+PTSD works in a similar pattern.
+It begins after a person experiences or witnesses horror, and from that point, a set of symptoms makes ordinary life hard.
 The condition is characterised by four main symptom clusters: intrusive memories, deliberate avoidance, mood and thought shifts, and the body that stays on high alert.

 Intrusive memories in PTSD include flashbacks, nightmares, and distressing thoughts about the traumatic event.
 These experiences can be so vivid that individuals feel as though they are reliving the trauma.
 Avoidant behaviours involve deliberate efforts to avoid trauma-related thoughts, feelings, places, people, or activities.
 Negative mood alterations include persistent negative beliefs about oneself or the world, distorted blame, negative emotional states, diminished interest in activities, and feelings of detachment from others.